 In July 1961, the lodge “Lux Danubiana” became one of the founding members of the international masonic union CATENA.
 This is an international union of freemasonry for men and women.
 The union presently includes obediencies (= masonic bodies such as grand lodges and orders) from, alphabetically, Austria, the Czech Republic, France, Germany, Greece, Italy, Romania, Spain, and the United Kingdom.
 CATENA serves international relations between the members and does not exercise any authority over the individual member organizations, who remain independent masonic bodies.

-Subsequently new lodges were founded, and in 1972 an obediency independent from Germany, the “Austrian Order Humanitas for Co-Freemasonry for Men and Women” was founded.
-From this order the “Grand Lodge Humanitas Austria for Freemasonry for Men and Women” proceeded in 1978.
+Subsequently, new lodges were founded, and in 1972 an obediency independent from Germany, the “Austrian Order Humanitas for Co-Freemasonry for Men and Women” was founded.
+In 1978 the “Grand Lodge Humanitas Austria for Freemasonry for Men and Women” proceeded from this order.

 In 1989 the Grand Lodge became a member of the international masonic federation CLIPSAS.
 Currently the “Grand Lodge Humanitas Austria for Men and Women” consists of three lodges in Vienna.

 • Diese Seite ist auch auf Deutsch verfügbar.